 Tiny seeds can grow into beautiful things.

 It is just barely spring time, by the calendar, and that means it’s time to start thinking about sowing seeds (inside for some, but outside for others).
-Most seeds can be started inside about 6 weeks before your last frost date.
-Frost dates vary from area to area so you need to check to see when yours is.
+Most seeds can be started inside about 6 weeks before the last frost date.
+Be sure to check when yours is.

 Seeds are the promise of growing something delicious or something beautiful.